-Ask anyone who enjoys casino games whether poker or roulette is a better game and they most likely will give you a quick and definitive answer.
-However, personal preferences alone don’t make one game superior to another, so I decided to look into the issue a bit further, staging a 3-round roulette vs. poker showdown to determine which is truly superior.
+Ask anyone who enjoys playing casino games whether poker or roulette is a better game and they most likely will give you a quick and definitive answer.
+However, personal preferences alone don’t make one game superior to another, so I decided to look into the issue a bit further, defining specific categories and staging a 3-round roulette vs. poker showdown to determine which is truly superior.

 Round 1: Odds in the Short Run